The Emerging Field of Interspecies Communication

 -

-Machine learning successfully identifies individual sperm whales and their "codas" (vocal patterns)
+Machine learning successfully identifies individual sperm whales and uncovering new structure in their “codas" (vocal patterns)

 Prairie dogs demonstrated to have syntax and descriptive vocabulary